 Performance: Obtained a listing of locations that process payments for the fiscal period from management and received management's representation in a separate letter that the listing is complete.
 Selected the sole location for testing.
+The School only has one location for processing payments.

 - B. For each location selected under procedure #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the School has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that: - i.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase.
+At least 2 employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase.

 Performance: Obtained a listing of employees involved in initiating a purchase request, approving a purchasing, and placing an order/making a purchase.
-Observed at least two employees are involved.
+Observed at least 2 employees are involved.

 - 5) Procedures Performed on the School's Non-Payroll Disbursements (Excluding Card Purchases/Payments, Travel Reimbursements, and Petty Cash Purchases): (Continued) - ii.
-At least two employees are involved in processing and approving payments to vendors.
+At least 2 employees are involved in processing and approving payments to vendors.
 Performance: Obtained a listing of employees involved in processing and approving payments to vendors.
 Observed at least two employees are involved.

-Exceptions: There were no exceptions noted. - iii.
+iii.
 The employee responsible for processing payments is prohibited from adding/modifying vendor files unless another employee is responsible for periodically reviewing changes to vendor files.